raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="level5">Top</a>
 # Level 5: Adding User-Specific Favorites: Sessions & Accounts

+If you have not completed the previous levels, download the starter code for level 5 [here](dl.dropboxusercontent.com/s/7rvjhx7v5fn9rkp/level4-done.zip?dl=0).

 If you add lots of favorites to your list, you'll notice it might get crowded.
 If you're going to have more than one user, it probably makes sense to have a favorites list for each user of your website; that way, different users can have different favorites.
 We're going to work on that in this section.

 <a href="#top" class="top" id="flask-login">Top</a>